George Michael: World pays tribute to global superstar

 Michael's death, which is being treated as "unexpected but not suspicious" by police, was also confirmed by the singer's family.

-"It is with great sadness that we can confirm our beloved son, brother and friend George passed away peacefully at home over the Christmas period," said a statement from Michael's family.
+"It is with great sadness that we can confirm our beloved son, brother and friend George passed away peacefully at home over the Christmas period," his family said in a statement.

 After enjoying early success in the duo Wham! alongside friend Andrew Ridgeley, he built a solo career which catapulted him to further stardom, awards and riches.

-Ridgeley, the other half of Wham!, was one of the first to react to the news, tweeting that he was "heartbroken".
+Ridgeley was one of the first to react to the news, tweeting that he was "heartbroken."

 Singer Bryan Adams tweeted: "Such an incredible singer and a lovely human being, far too young to leave us."

-Comedian Ellen DeGeneres said Michael "was such a brilliant talent.
+Comedian Ellen DeGeneres, who like Michael came out publicly as gay in the late 1990s, said the singer "was such a brilliant talent.
 I'm so sad."

-The two-time Grammy Award recipient "became one of the most beloved pop craftsmen and respected entertainers," said Neil Portnow, president/CEO of The Recording Academy, which awards the Grammys.
+The two-time Grammy Award recipient "became one of the most beloved pop craftsmen and respected entertainers," said Neil Portnow, president and CEO of the Recording Academy, which awards the Grammys.

 "From the enormous success he achieved with pop duo Wham! to his influential solo career, his extraordinary talent had a profound impact on countless entertainers worldwide, and his creative contributions will live on forever," Portnow said in a statement.